Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 The architectural intent is that every project entry path must normalize data before the rest of the simulator consumes it.
 This keeps file imports, presets, and future format revisions stable and scientifically interpretable.

 Project import and export are handled in the project I/O layer, which sanitizes incoming JSON, merges it with defaults, and ensures that imported machine states regain a valid internal structure before they are applied.
+That same principle is used when presets are loaded: preset definitions should be self-contained, but normalization still guarantees compatibility with the current schema.

 The main application file is the orchestration layer.
-It wires together controls, worker messaging, simulation stepping, scope buffering, toolbar behavior, overlay toggles, and rendering updates.
+It wires together controls, worker messaging, simulation stepping, scope buffering, preset changes, toolbar behavior, overlay toggles, and rendering updates.
 It must coordinate the system without becoming the owner of magnetic field mathematics.

 In practice, the main runtime loop advances rotor angle, schedules derived builds, applies authoritative induction outputs to the latest derived object, and updates panels and canvases from the resulting state.
+It also coordinates preset loading, project import/export, and instrument refresh.

 Geometry modules translate the abstract project description into placed magnets and placed coils.
 Once this spatial structure exists, the field layer becomes responsible for evaluating the magnetic field generated by the placed magnets.
 This separation is essential: geometry decides where things are, while the field layer decides what magnetic field they produce.